-T Specific Time-space and the notion of a Academic literacy The emotional struggles events/literacy journey experiences and identity of working towards practices work assignment deadlines Likes continuity likes it when Chronological organisation Diary entries books are a journey and follow on Feeling stressed and panicky really well (1 p8) Book from childhood - I love it today quite when 2 or 3 Owl battered one of the first Diary Terminology: Learning through placement things I learnt to read Deadlines relating back to own experience reading creativeimagining Get everything over and done e.g. Read book from childhood on being in a situation with placement (1p9-10) influenced the way I am (1 p6) Can't wait , , , , , , , , Complete 'Develop' uses term x six Gold star Handing in Notes' this year' and 'next year' (Wrote a story must have Getting it done 1 p9) been 7 or 8 at school and Start early with assignments . , got first gold starwas very Gone way over word count Focus on assignment changing proud found reading and Feels like ages ago me as a person (1 p12) and writing a struggle (1 p6) sessions helping to learn about 3 33 (1) Getting down to it (2 p1) self (1 p13) Magic wand , Hard time in teens reading Uses Facebook if doesn't Laptop carries round everywhere therapeutic books are a sort understand (2 p6) (2 p5) of journey (1 p7-8) () / Rings mum if gets a mind Moving house card represents writing task a reflective log (1 block (3 p2) Housing programmes on TV. p7) (- / They've got a goal trying to get to , Some quite rude responses this goal symbolic significance (2 Found placement writing task when emails tutors when (8q disappointing after the stuck (3 p5-6) 1 -7 intensity of the experience on () () Enjoys going to library and finding placement (1 p10) Texts someone saying I'm amazing stuff (2 p9) has to go really struggling with this (3 there sometimes if there is a Photo - Bedroom a haven p11) you notice it towards racket at home goes to library to where can work - purple deadlines everyone's on get stuff done (2 p10) colour scheme - importance Facebook (3 p12) of working space (2 p2 p7) , , , University felt like a jungle (2 Deadlines - can't wait to get p13) Importance of family - finished, struggling, moans, , , Facebook and Skype chat (2 getting it off your chest (3 Gets involved if tutors are p5) at home works in living p12) inspiring (3 p3-4) room (2 p14) identity and [· place aligned Takes tutor advice on board · has become more interested changed practice - writing has come on a lot (3 p6) Is aiming for something - to become an English teacher looks up to teachers on placement (3 p8-9 p10) - ı
+Specific Time-space and the notion of a Academic literacy The emotional struggles events/literacy journey experiences and identity of working towards practices , work assignment deadlines Likes continuity likes it when Chronological organisation Diary entries books are a journey and follow on Feeling stressed and panicky really well (1 p8) Book from childhood - I love itquite when 2 or 3 today Owl battered one of the first Diary Terminology: Learning through placement things I learnt to read Deadlines relating back to own experience reading creativeimagining Get everything over and done e.g. Read book from childhood on being in a situation with placement (1p9-10) influenced the way I am (1 p6) Can't wait 0.11 Complete 'Develop' uses term x six Gold star Handing in Notes' this year' and 'next year' (Wrote a story must have Getting it done 1 p9) been 7 or 8 at school and got first gold starwas very Start early with assignments Gone way over word count Focus on assignment changing proud found reading and Feels like ages ago me as a person (1 p12) and writing a struggle (1 p6) Feels like ages ago sessions helping to learn about writing a struggle (1 po) Getting down to it (2 p1) self (1 p13) Magic wand Getting detrin to it (= p /) 33.1 (1 p 13) Hard time in teens reading Uses Facebook if doesn't Laptop carries round everywhere therapeutic books are a sort understand (2 p6) (2 p5) of journey (1 p7-8) Rings mum if gets a mind Moving house card represents writing task a reflective log (1 block (3 p2) Housing programmes on TV. p7) They've got a goal trying to get to Some quite rude responses this goal symbolic significance (2 Found placement writing task when emails tutors when p8) disappointing after the stuck (3 p5-6) Enjoys going to library and finding intensity of the experience on placement (1 p10) Texts someone saying I'm amazing stuff (2 p9) has to go placement (1 p10) really struggling with this (3 there sometimes if there is a Photo - Bedroom a haven p11) you notice it towards racket at home goes to library to where can work - purple deadlines everyone's on get stuff done (2 p10) colour scheme - importance Facebook (3 p12) , of working space (2 p2 p7) , . , University felt like a jungle (2 Deadlines - can't wait to get p13) Importance of family - finished, struggling, moans, Facebook and Skype chat (2 getting it off your chest (3 Gets involved if tutors are p5) at home works in living p12) inspiring (3 p3-4) room (2 p14) identity and Takas tutas advisa on bass- place aligned Takes tutor advice on board has become more interested changed practice - writing has come on a lot (3 p6) 555 6.1 a lot (5 po) Is aiming for something - to become an English teacher looks up to teachers on placement (3 p8-9 p10)